jonEbird/faux-screen/README.md

 You can finally run the escape key twice to return to the previous terminal by way of running `previous-buffer`.

+Additional keyboard modifications are done to `term` itself:

+    M-RET - Goes between char / line mode within term
+    M-: - Makes these available to term-mode
+    M-x - Makes these available to term-mode

 Extra, bonus config.
 I like to use C-pgdn and C-pgup to move about my terminals and when I'm not in a terminal, I use it to move to next/prior buffer.
 You can use my `faux-screen-next-dwim` and `faux-screen-prev-dwim`